-Units originally involved will discontinue the pursuit when advised that another agency has assumed the pursuit and assistance of the Ventura County District Attorney's Office Bureau of Investigation is no longer needed.
-Upon discontinuing the pursuit, the primary unit may proceed upon request, with or at the direction of a supervisor, to the termination point to assist in the investigation.
+Investigators will relinquish control of the pursuit when another agency has assumed the pursuit unless the continued assistance of the Ventura County District Attorney's Office is requested by the agency assuming the pursuit.
+Upon relinquishing control of the pursuit, the involved investigators may proceed, with supervisory approval, to the termination point of the pursuit to assist in the investigation.
+The supervisor should coordinate such assistance with the assuming agency and obtain any information that is necessary for any reports.

-The role and responsibilities of investigators at the termination of a pursuit initiated by this Office shall be coordinated with appropriate consideration of the units from the agency assuming the pursuit.

 Notification of a pursuit in progress should not be construed as a request to join the pursuit.
 Requests to or from another agency to assume a pursuit should be specific.
-Because of communication limitations between local agencies and CHP units, a request for CHP assistance will mean that they will assume responsibilities for the pursuit.
-For the same reasons, when a pursuit leaves the freeway and a request for assistance is made to this Bureau, the CHP should relinquish control.